-The MasterViewController class is responsible for coordinating the data that is shown on the first screen (when the device is in portrait orientation) or the left-half of the screen (when a large device is in landscape orientation).
+The MasterViewController class is responsible for coordinating the data shown on the first screen (when the device is in portrait orientation) or the left-half of the screen (when a large device is in landscape orientation).
 This is rendered with a UITableView, and data is coordinated through the parent UITableViewController class:

 '''

 class MasterViewController: UITableViewController {

-var detailViewcontroller: DetailViewController? = nil

-var objects = [AnyObject]()
+var objects = NSMutableArray()

 override func viewDidLoad() {...}

 func insertNewObject(sender: AnyObject) {...}

 ...

+}

 '''

 The viewDidLoad method is used to set up or initialize the view after it has loaded.
 In this case, a UIBarButtonItem is created so that the user can add new entries to the table.
-The UIBarButtonItem takes a @selector in Objective-C, and in Swift is treated as a string literal convertible (so that "insertNewObject:" will result in a call to the insertNewObject method).
+The UIBarButtonItem takes a @selector in Objective-C, and in Swift, is treated as a string literal convertible (so that "insertNewObject:" will result in a call to the insertNewObject method).
 Once created, the button is added to the navigation on the right-hand side, using the standard .Add type which will be rendered as a + sign on the screen:

 '''

 override func viewDidLoad() {

 super.viewDidLoad()

-self.navigationItem.leftBarButtonItem = self.editButtonItem()

 let addButton = UIBarButtonItem(

 barButtonSystemItem: .Add, target: self,

 action: "insertNewObject:")

 self.navigationItem.rightBarButtonItem = addButton

-if let split = self.splitViewController {

-let controllers = split.viewControllers

-self.detailViewController = (controllers[controllers.count-1] as!

-UINavigationController).topViewController as?
-DetailViewController
+self.navigationItem.leftBarButtonItem = self.editButtonItem()

 }

 '''

-The objects are NSDate values, and are stored inside the class as an Array of AnyObject elements.
-The insertNewObject method is called when the + button is pressed, and it creates a new NSDate instance which is then inserted into the array.
-The sender event is passed as an argument of the AnyObject type, which will be a reference to the UIBarButtonItem (although it is not needed or used here):
+The objects are NSDate values and are stored inside the class as an NSMutableArray.
+The insertNewObject method is called when the + button is pressed, and creates a new NSDate instance, which is then inserted into the array.
+The event sender is passed as an argument of the AnyObject type, which will be a reference to the UIBarButtonItem (although it is not needed or used here):